 At ORAU, we have a deep-rooted history of success in integrating our expertise, skills and resources to provide comprehensive solutions to support customers’ needs.
-In 2012, this had a positive impact not only on advancing the scientific mission, but also addressing needs in education, health, the environment and national security.
+In 2013, this had a positive impact not only on advancing the scientific mission, but also addressing needs in health, education and national security.

 In its second year, the Tennessee STEM Leadership Academy brought together more than 90 educators from 67 Tennessee school districts to learn the latest techniques and information in the art of teaching STEM subjects.

 Under the direction of DOE, ORAU programmers redesigned the web application system for internships and fellowships that incorporated three key programs and resulted in more than 2,100 applications processed in FY13.

 ORAU coordinated the Early Career Research Program peer reviews for all six DOE Office of Science program offices, which involved reviews of 767 projects and resulted in 61 awards to early career researchers worth up to $15.3 million dollars over five years for research programs funded by DOE-SC.

 ORAU hosted 420 attendees for DOE peer reviews and other events through the use of more than a dozen virtual meeting, webinars, and online reviews, potentially saving the agency more than $1.6 million.

 ORAU assists national and international agencies that are tasked with the mission to prepare for, respond to and recover from a full range of natural and man-made threats to safety and security.
 In FY13, ORAU planned and executed more than 250 exercises and training courses involving thousands of participants.